Ironclad-Project/Ironclad/README.md

 Several flags and variables are available for tuning, `./configure --help` will display and explain them.

+A list of the tools needed for compilation and checked by `configure` is:

+- `autoconf` 2.69 and `automake`.
+- An ADA compiler, preferably `gcc`.
+- A standard linker and GAS assembler.
+- `xorriso` and QEMU for testing.

 ## Thanks to

 - [Mintsuki](https://github.com/mintsuki) et al - For the